Great Hinckley Fire: Destruction of Hinckley

 Barry briefly stopped the train on the other side of the Grindstone River to pick up 40 more refugees.
-Over a hundred refugees running north on the wagon road toward Sandstone made for the train, but the rails were buckling with heat, and it was forced to leave them behind.
-Some of these refugees then attempted to immerse themselves in a nearby swamp, but due to the drought it was shallow, and when the fire caught them, 126 burned to death.
+Over a hundred refugees running north on the wagon road toward Sandstone made for the train, but the rails were buckling with heat.
+With much apprehension, and the fire still advancing, Barry and Best were forced to leave them behind.
+Some of these refugees then attempted to immerse themselves in a nearby swamp, but due to the drought it was shallow.
+Unlike in the gravel pit, when the fire caught those sheltering in the middle of the swamp, all 127 present burned to death, the greatest concentrated loss of life of the entire event.

-Despite the objections of many, Thomas Dunn maintained his telegraph post at the St.P&D depot, aware that the southbound No. 4 Duluth Limited to Saint Paul was due.
-He had time to send one final message, "I think I've stayed too long", before the burning depot collapsed around him, killing him.
+After the departure of the Eastern Minnesota train, a number of citizens took refuge in the St.P&D station nearby.
+However, when the depot eventually caught fire, everybody inside fled the building with the exception of station agent Thomas Dunn.
+For several minutes, Dunn valiantly remained at his post manning the telegraph key in the depot, aware that the southbound No. 4 Duluth Limited to Saint Paul was due.
+He had time to send one final message, "I think I've stayed too long", to the Partridge depot moments before his burning depot collapsed.
+Sources differ on where his body was found, whether in the rubble of the depot, or down by the Grindstone River.
+Regardless, Dunn either made no attempt or waited until the last possible moment to make an attempt to escape, and lost his life.

-James Root, the engineer of the Duluth Limited, had cautiously approached the town after traveling through thick smoke for about 40 miles.
+James Root, the engineer of the Duluth Limited, had cautiously approached the town at a reduced speed of 40 miles an hour after traveling through gradually thickening smoke for almost the entire journey.
 One mile north of Hinckley, badly burned and hysterical refugees fleeing north up the tracks encountered his train, pleading to be let aboard.
+The train was unable to go any further into town, as the railroad bridge leading into Hinckley had already been damaged.
 Root, his fireman John McGowan, conductor Tom Sullivan, and porter John Blair took aboard as many as they could, before Root reversed, intending to make for the waters of Skunk Lake, five miles distant.
+Sullivan was doubtful; "We will never make it there alive!"
+Root's response was unmoved, terse: "Then we will die together," he said matter-of-factly.